ietf-wg-acme/acme/draft-ietf-acme-acme.md

   account key A (the legitimate domain holder)

-All of the challenges above that require an out-of-band query by the server have a binding to the account private key, such that the only the account private key holder can successfully respond to the validation query:
+All of the challenges above that require an out-of-band query by the server have a binding to the account private key, such that only the account private key holder can successfully respond to the validation query:

 * HTTP: The value provided in the validation request is signed by the